Kapelianovych/couchdb_dart/README.md

 > CouchDB is a database that completely embraces the web.
 Store your data with JSON documents.
 Access your documents with your web browser, via HTTP.

-A basic understanding of CouchDB is required to use this library.
+A basic understanding of CouchDB is required to using this library.
 Detailed information can be found at the [official documentation site](http://docs.couchdb.org/en/stable/api/basics.html).

 ### API

 The connection to the database, along with authentication, is hadled via `CouchDbClient` for both web and server environments.

 Available three types of authentication: